powsybl/powsybl-metrix/docs/metrix.md

-  maxSolverTime // (0) Max time allowed to solve one micro-iteration (0 is infinite) nbMaxIteration // (30) Max number of micro-iterations per variation nbMaxCurativeAction // (-1) Max number of remedial actions per contingency (-1 is infinite) nbThreatResults // (1) Number of N-k results to output
-  outagesBreakingConnexity // (false) : allow to simulate the outages that breaks network connectivity (automatically set to true if propagateBranchTripping is set) overloadResultsOnly // (false) Only output results on constrained items
-  preCurativeResults // (false) Use the threshold value before remedial actions (automatically activated if a threshold before action is filled in) propagateBranchTripping // (false) Propagate contingencies if no breaker is present pstCostPenality // (0.001) Penality cost of the PST usage redispatchingCostOffset // (0) : enable to define an identical cost change for all generators in the redispatching step to avoid unrealistic opportunities remedialActionsBreakingConnexity // (false) Allow remedial actions to cut pockets
-  withAdequacyResults // (false) Outputs for the initial balancing step withRedispatchingResults // (false) Detailed outputs for the preventive and curative redispatching steps }
+  maxSolverTime // (0) Max time allowed to solve one micro-iteration (0 is infinite) nbMaxIteration // (30) Max number of micro-iterations per variation nbMaxCurativeAction // (-1) Max number of remedial actions per contingency (-1 is infinite) nbThreatResults // (1) Number of N-k results to output outagesBreakingConnexity // (false) : allow to simulate the outages that breaks network connectivity (automatically set to true if propagateBranchTripping is set) overloadResultsOnly // (false) Only output results on constrained items preCurativeResults // (false) Use the threshold value before remedial actions (automatically activated if a threshold before action is filled in) propagateBranchTripping // (false) Propagate contingencies if no breaker is present pstCostPenality // (0.001) Penality cost of the PST usage redispatchingCostOffset // (0) : enable to define an identical cost change for all generators in the redispatching step to avoid unrealistic opportunities remedialActionsBreakingConnexity // (false) Allow remedial actions to cut pockets withAdequacyResults // (false) Outputs for the initial balancing step withRedispatchingResults // (false) Detailed outputs for the preventive and curative redispatching steps }
 ```

-Since there is default value for each parameter, only useful parameters can be filled in.
+Since there is a default value for each parameter, only useful parameters can be filled in.
 For instance:
 ```
 parameters {
   computationType OPF_WITHOUT_REDISPATCHING
   nbMaxCurativeAction 3
   preCurativeResults true
   withAdequacyResults true